 What You Need To Know About Apple iOS15

 Apple’s Mail Privacy changes are here, causing marketers to wonder how they’ll impact email marketing.
-We’re offering a simple overview of the changes, along with tips for adapting to them.
+We’re keeping tabs on the impacts, and sharing our periodic findings in this article.
+We’re also offering a simple overview of the changes, along with tips for adapting to them.

 First of all, while things like open rate will be affected, you won’t need to worry about negative impacts to your marketing programs, or your ability to track email effectiveness.
 Why?
 Because you are likely focused on other email marketing metrics that are much more meaningful for your business.
 Yes, marketers have been referring to open rates since the beginning, but we know they aren’t a true measure of engagement.